Insights View all

 Quick Facts About These Amendments

-Jen has over 12 years of experience at LaBella and has held various roles including the Phase I ESA program manager, the Phase II ESA program manager and the Brownfield Remediation Program Manager.
-In addition to working on hundreds of Phase I and II ESAs throughout her career, she has managed numerous projects in the NYSDEC Brownfield Cleanup Program (BCP) and coordinated frequently with other leaders at LaBella to provide a comprehensive suite of services to her clients.
+With over 15 years at LaBella, Jennifer has held many roles, including Phase I Environmental Site Assessment (ESA) Program Manager, Phase II ESA Program Manager, Brownfield Remediation Program Manager, and Environmental Operations Manager.
+She has completed hundreds of Phase I and II ESAs, managed numerous projects in the New York State Department of Environmental Conservation (NYSDEC) Brownfield Cleanup Program, and worked closely with other leaders at LaBella to deliver a comprehensive suite of services to clients.

 About the Author